ihart-mhc/ihart-mhc.github.io/applications/development/java/index.md

 The full exported Javadocs for the iHart Java client library are available [here](doc).

-This guide is also available as a [PDF file](CreatinganiHartApplicationJava.pdf).

 # Setup
 First, make sure you have downloaded the latest version of the iHart project from [this website](/ihart) (or [cloned the repository](https://github.com/ihart-mhc/ihart) from GitHub).